 “We have been clear that the UK, alongside its international partners, recognises Juan Guaido as the constitutional interim president of Venezuela until credible presidential elections can be held,” a spokesman for British Prime Minister Theresa May said.

 “Our focus is on a peaceful resolution to the crisis and the restoration of Venezuelan democracy.
+Venezuelan people deserve a better future, they have suffered enough and the Maduro regime must end.”

 “We reject this coup movement that aims to fuel violence in the country,” Cuban President Miguel Diaz-Canel on Twitter.